OphelieJo/2023-2024_SMPE/README.md

 # 2023-2024_SMPE

 In Script (files .rmd) :
-- FirstName exercice
+- FirstName exercice sript
-- Lineare Regression exercice --> graphs and regresions done / analyzes to be done
+- Lineare Regression exercice script --> graphs and regresions done / analyzes to be done